As fraudsters get more sophisticated, we’ve collected tips on how to spot and avoid six major online scams.

 Close the window down and leave the site.

-Don’t enter any personal details, try to buy anything or download anything.
+Don’t enter any details, buy or download anything.

-Click links with caution Even those shared by a friend.
+Click links with caution -Even those shared by a friend.
 If the post doesn’t sound like them or it’s out of character to share that kind of thing – avoid it.
-They may have been hacked.
-If it sounds really interesting, you can always search for it in your browser rather than following the link.

-Log off when you’re done Get into the habit of logging out between visits; this is especially important if you’re using a public computer.
+Log off when you’re done - Get into the habit of logging out between visits.

-Avoid quizzes and games Any that require access to your profile information could be collecting your data to build spam lists and send you phishing emails.
+Avoid quizzes and games -Any that your name or email address may be used to build spam lists and send you phishing emails.